antpass79/SimpleSearchEngine/README.md

 ### Steps to run
 Once the package is downloaded [or unzipped], follow the below steps to run the program:

-- Open a command prompt
+- Open a command prompt with administrative privileges

 - Navigate to the *dist* folder